 The tenements that make up HGO are currently in good standing supported by Westgold's strong compliance with regulatory reporting requirements and relevant operating conditions of licences and permits.

-Figure 4-1 Higginsville Operation location map highlighting HGO tenements with respect to Higginsville and Lakewood processing plants and Westgold's Beta Hunt mine - Source: Westgold.
+Figure 4-1 Higginsville Operation location map highlighting HGO tenements with respect to Higginsville and processing plant and Westgold's Beta Hunt mine - Source: Westgold.